How Do I Reclaim My Unused Road Tax?

 SA99 1AR

-Although you can’t email the DVLA directly, you can complete a contact form on their online vehicle enquires system – prompting them to get in touch.
+Although you can’t email the DVLA directly about how to get car tax back, you can complete a contact form on their online vehicle enquires system – prompting them to get in touch with you.